Trump, in 2020 campaign mode, calls Democrats ‘radical’

 Trump tried to make the case that he had made good on his 2016 promises, including cracking down on illegal immigration and boosting jobs.

-Near the end of the rally, Trump ran through a list of promises for a second term, pledging a new immigration system, new trade deals, a health care overhaul and a cure for cancer and “many diseases,” including the eradication of AIDS in America.
+Near the rally’s end, Trump ran through a list of promises for a second term, pledging a new immigration system, new trade deals, a health care overhaul and a cure for cancer and “many diseases,” including eradicating AIDS in America.

 Lemire reported from New York.
 Associated Press writers Kevin Freking, Josh Replogle, Zeke Miller and Juana Summers contributed to this report.